webmatch/WbmTagManager/readme.md

 * Activate the plugin and when prompted allow for the clearing of the listed caches.
 * Reload the backend to complete the installation.

+## Install with composer
+* Change to your root Installation of shopware
+* Run command `composer require webmatch/wbm-tag-manager` and install and active plugin with Plugin Manager

 Usage
 =====
 The module will be accessible in backend through a new menu point under the Settings menu tab.